yogendrahexo/ART/README.md

 Then follow the SkyPilot or Local Training instructions below.

+> **Warning:** There is currently a bug with tool use functionality.
+The issue appears to be that vLLM does not return all the token log probabilities for tool use.
+Further investigation is needed to determine the exact cause.
+For now, teaching use case-specific tool use with non-tool use models is the recommended workaround.

 ### SkyPilot

 Copy the `.env.example` file to `.env` and set the environment variables: